microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/scopesensitivitylabels.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Defines the sensitivity labels for groups that are included in a [permissionGrantPreApprovalPolicy](../resources/permissiongrantpreapprovalpolicy.md) or [permission grant condition set](permissiongrantconditionset.md) in a [permission grant policy](permissiongrantpolicy.md) to include or exclude a permission grant event.
-Since **chat** resources don't support sensitivity labels, do not use this type when the **scopeType** of [preApprovalDetail](../resources/preapprovaldetail.md) is `chat`.
+Defines the sensitivity labels for groups that are included in a [permissionGrantPreApprovalPolicy](../resources/permissiongrantpreapprovalpolicy.md) or [permission grant condition set](permissiongrantconditionset.md) to specify the included or excluded in a [permission grant policy](permissiongrantpolicy.md).
+Since **chat** resources don't support sensitivity labels, use `all` when the **scopeType** of [preApprovalDetail](../resources/preapprovaldetail.md) is `chat`.
 For more information about sensitivity labels, see [sensitivity labels](/microsoft-365/compliance/sensitivity-labels).

 This is an abstract base type from which the following types are derived:
 * [allscopesensitivitylabels](allscopesensitivitylabels.md) indicates all sensitivity labels are pre-approved